-Shareholders are not entitled to appraisal rights under Delaware law as a result of the consummation of the Acquisition Agreement and the sale of
+Shareholders are not entitled to appraisal rights under Delaware law as a result of the consummation of the Acquisition Agreement and the sale of Equity Bank.

-Equity Bank.

 At the Special Meeting, you will also be asked to consider and vote upon an adjournment of the Special Meeting to solicit additional proxies, if necessary.
 In the event the holders of a majority of the outstanding voting stock approve an adjournment, and the Company adjourns the Special Meeting, no vote will be called with respect to the sale of Equity Bank until the date set by the Company for the adjournment.
 The adjournment, if taken, will not exceed fifteen (15) days.
 An adjournment of the Special Meeting will provide the Company with an opportunity to solicit additional proxies in order to increase the likelihood of shareholder approval of the sale of Equity Bank.
 The Board of Directors of the Company unanimously recommends that you vote to approve the adjournment of the Special Meeting, if necessary.
-Your approval of the adjournment of the Special Meeting will specifically authorize the Company to adjourn the Special Meeting for up to fifteen (15) days in order to solicit additional proxies to approve the sale of Equity Bank.
+Your approval of the adjournment of the Special Meeting for up to fifteen (15) days in order to solicit additional proxies to approve the sale of Equity Bank.